ElvisWang2010/WROFE-2025/README.md

 self.upper_magenta = np.array([170, 255, 255])
 ```

-The camera node's job is to publish raw coloured frames to the navigator node in order for it to perform turns
+The camera node's job is to publish raw coloured frames to the navigator node in order for it to perform turns.
 ```
 def publish_frame(self):
     frame = self.picam2.capture_array()